italia/spid-cie-oidc-django/docs/schemas/AUTHENTICATION_ENDPOINT.md

 # OP’s Authorization Endpoint

-In spid_cie_oidc.onboarding.schemas there are functions to generate the json schema of the Authentication Request to the OP's Authorization Endpoint from RP and the related OP's response to RP.
+In spid_cie_oidc.provider.schemas there are functions to generate the json schema of the Authentication Request to the OP's Authorization Endpoint from RP and the related OP's response to RP.

 With the same functions is possible to validate request and response.